Tiwi Beach Kenya

 How to get to Tiwi Beach.

-For easier to take the local flight from Nairobi Wilson airport to Ukunda airport.
+It is easier to take the local flight from Nairobi Wilson airport to Ukunda airport.
 Ukunda is 10 minutes away from Diani Beach.
 The flights are very frequent and they only take an hour.
 They are similar in cost to the flight to Mombasa.